 Not all inheritances are taxable.
 States that have an inheritance tax allow for a certain amount of money to be received without having to pay an additional tax.
 Several states offer tax exempt status to the deceased person’s spouse.
 Children may also qualify for this exemption.
 There are instances, however, in which the amount received is large enough to put the inheritance into a taxable category.
 The main rule of thumb is that family members usually bear some degree of tax-exempt status.
 The beneficiaries who have no family connection to the deceased can expect to pay a much higher inheritance tax.

 As a person who is planning their estate, if you want to prevent your beneficiaries from paying any inheritance tax, you may want to look into placing your assets into trusts.
 This action allows you to leave whatever item or amount of money you want to any person, family or not, and possibly reduce the amount of inheritance tax they are required to pay once they receive their gifts.

 Ask Yana Feldman & Associates!

 Understanding how inheritance tax works can be tricky unless you are familiar with your state’s tax laws.
 It’s essential when dealing with any estate laws to have a trusted attorney you can rely on to answer all of your questions.
 Yana Feldman & Associates have the experience and knowledge necessary to answer your questions and make sure you are fully informed about how your will works and what type of inheritance tax your heirs may be responsible for.
-Our legal team can write your will and create trusts that will prevent your beneficiaries from having to pay exorbitant taxes on the gifts they receive.
+Our New York legacy lawyers team can write your will and create trusts that will prevent your beneficiaries from having to pay exorbitant taxes on the gifts they receive.
 Call at your earliest convenience to learn about inheritance taxes and how they may affect you!